ccmmf/.github/profile/CONTRIBUTING.md

 - Code style
 - What contributions go to PEcAn or SIPNET, what to CCMMF
   - Types of output: workflow, documentation, sipnet, monitoring
-- Guidance for tests, documentation, NEWS, CITATION.cff -->
+- Guidance for tests, documentation, NEWS
+- Authorship, CITATION.cff
+-->

 The California Cropland Monitoring and Modeling Framework (CCMMF) is an integrated pipeline